stride3d/stride-docs/en/manual/video/set-up-a-video.md

 </p>

 >[!Note]
->Xenko supports most major video formats, but converts them to `.mp4`.
-To reduce compilation time, we recommend you use `.mp4` files so Xenko doesn't have to convert them.
+>Stride supports most major video formats, but converts them to `.mp4`.
+To reduce compilation time, we recommend you use `.mp4` files so Stride doesn't have to convert them.

 >[!Note]
->Currently, Xenko doesn't support video on iOS platforms.
+>Currently, Stride doesn't support video on iOS platforms.

 ## 1. Add a video asset